Deploy Infinite Scale on the Hetzner Cloud

 • SMTP_xxx

-Define these settings according to your eMail configuration.
-With the settings defined, Infinite Scale is able to send notifications to users.
-If the settings are not defined, Infinite Scale will start, but notifications can’t be sent.
+Define these settings according to your email configuration.
+If the settings are defined, Infinite Scale will be able to send notifications to users.
+If the settings are not defined, Infinite Scale will start but won’t be able to send notifications.

-When not defining your own domain names, internal evaluation only domain names with self-signed certificates are used automatically.
+If you do not define your own domain names, only domain names with self-signed certificates are automatically used for internal evaluation.

-There can be additional options to be configured like web apps.
-These should be configured after successfully starting the deployment without issues.
-This eases finding any first startup issues that need to be solved first.
+Additional options can be configured like web applications.
+These should be configured after the deployment has successfully started without problems.
+This makes it easier to find any initial startup issues that need to be resolved first.

 Certificate Generation Process

-The recommended process to generate live certificates is the following:
+The recommended process for generating live certificates is as follows:

-1. First, let LetsEncrypt generate "fake" certificates.
-These certifcates show that the process works but they cant be used in production.
-To do so, the environment variable TRAEFIK_ACME_CASERVER needs to be set to LetsEncrypt’s Staging Environment, see the .env file for the value to be set.
-By doing so, any restart after fixing issues will not count against the rate limit of LetsEncrypt.
+1. First, have LetsEncrypt generate "fake" certificates.
+These certificates show that the process works, but they cannot be used in production.
+To do this, set the TRAEFIK_ACME_CASERVER environment variable to LetsEncrypt’s Staging Environment, see the .env file for the value to set.
+This will ensure that any restarts after fixing problems will not count against LetsEncrypt’s rate limit.

-2. The TRAEFIK_ACME_MAIL must be set to a valid eMail address you own.
-When certificate issuing is triggered, LetsEncrypt checks in the request for creating valid certificates, if the response eMail address is valid and continues if so.
-If not, it logs an error and self-signed certificates are being used, see see Solving First Startup Issues.
+2. The TRAEFIK_ACME_MAIL must be set to a valid email address that you own.
+When certificate issuance is triggered, LetsEncrypt checks in the request to create valid certificates if the response email address is valid and proceeds if it is.
+If not, it logs an error and uses self-signed certificates, see Solving First Startup Issues.

 3. Start the Deployment.

-4. Then, if any issues occur, you need to Stop the Deployment and fix them before continuing with the next step.
-See Solving First Startup Issues for a list of common issues,
+4. If any problems occur, you must Stop the Deployment and fix them before proceeding to the next step.
+See Solving First Startup Issues for a list of common issues.

-5. Finally, if there are no (more) issues which you can identify because Fake LE intermediate X1 certificates have been generated (check the certificate issuer in the browser, Google for how to do so), you must delete the cert-volume and set back the TRAEFIK_ACME_CASERVER environment variable to empty and startup the instance as described below.
+5. Finally, if there are no (more) problems that you can identify because Fake LE Intermediate X1 certificates have been generated (check the certificate issuer in the browser, Google for how to do this), you need to delete the cert-volume and set the TRAEFIK_ACME_CASERVER environment variable back to empty and start the instance as described below.

 Start the Deployment

-When you have finished the configuration, you can start the deployment by issuing the following command:
+Once you have completed the configuration, you can start the deployment by issuing the following command:

 docker compose up -d

-This command will download all necessary containers and starts up the instance according your settings in the background (flag -d).
+This command will download all necessary containers and start the instance in the background according to your settings (flag -d).

 Check the logs

-If no issues are logged, traefik and LetsEncrypt were able to handle connectivity and domains.
+If no problems are logged, traefik and LetsEncrypt were able to handle the connectivity and domains.

-In case you have used staging certificates as suggested above,
+If you used staging certificates as suggested above,

-When done, recheck the traefik logs and when all is fine, you can access your instance, see First Time Login.
+When this is done, check the traefik logs again, and if all is well, you can access your instance, see First Time Login.

 Solving First Startup Issues